-Clove essential oil is generally extracted from the dry floral bud of the clove tree, and has various bio functional activities on account of the presence of eugenol (C10H12O2) concentration ranging from 9,382 to 146,500 mg per 100 mg of fresh plant materials and other phenolic compounds (Radünz et al, 2019; Cortés-Rojas et al,2014).
-West African black pepper (Piper guineense) is another plant with pesticidal properties, commonly available in rural communities in Nigeria and other West African countries and is used in Western African cuisine where it imparts ”heat” (piquantness) and a spicy pungent aroma to flavor meat preparation, fresh pepper soup, rice and soup(stew) (Katzer and Gernot, 2015).
-According to Ojiako et al. (2018) the seeds of P. guineense contain piperine and chavicine, which have active insecticidal ingredients which can be used as an alternative in the control of insect pests.
-The objective of this research was to evaluate the chemical composition of cowpea grains treated with developed bio-insecticides of cloves and West African black pepper at concentration of 0.25 g, 0.50 g, 0.75 g and 1.0 g/100g of cowpea grains within the storage period that lasted for 4 months (112days).
-Ginger is known as Zingiber officinale, a perennial herb that is grown as an annual crop which has been used for a long time as a spice to enhance food attributes like flavor, aroma, and taste and utilized as a food preservation in many countries.
-Ginger contains various hydrocarbons, ketones, alcohols, and volatile aromatic ingredients, such as zingiberene and γ-cardinen, and other ingredients that impart a spicy ginger taste such as gingerol, shogaol, and zingerone and these compounds have been reported to suppress odor, improve food flavor, and increase the shelf-life of foodstuffs (Shin-Dae et al. 2022; Ahmed et al., 2019).
+Clove essential oil is generally extracted from the dry floral bud of the clove tree, and has various bio-functional activities on account of the presence of eugenol (C10H12O2) concentration ranging from 9,382 to 146,500 mg per 100 mg of fresh plant materials and other phenolic compounds (Radünz et al, 2019; Cortés-Rojas et al,2014).
+West African black pepper (Piper guineense) is another plant with pesticidal properties, commonly available in rural communities in Nigeria and other West African countries and is used in Western African cuisine where it imparts “heat” (piquantness) and a spicy pungent aroma to flavor meat preparation, fresh pepper soup, rice and soup(stew) (Katzer and Gernot, 2015).
+According to Ojiako et al. (2018), the seeds of P. guineense contain piperine and chavicine, which have active insecticidal ingredients that can be used as an alternative in the control of insect pests.
+The objective of this research was to evaluate the chemical composition of cowpea grains treated with developed bio-insecticides of cloves and West African black pepper at concentrations of 0.25 g, 0.50 g, 0.75 g and 1.0 g/100g of cowpea grains within the storage period that lasted for 4 months (112days).
+Ginger is known as Zingiber officinale, a perennial herb that is grown as an annual crop, which has been used for a long time as a spice to enhance food attributes like flavour, aroma, and taste and utilised as food preservation in many countries.
+Ginger contains various hydrocarbons, ketones, alcohols, and volatile aromatic ingredients, such as zingiberene and γ-cardinen, and other ingredients that impart a spicy ginger taste, such as gingerol, shogaol, and zingerone, and these compounds have been reported to suppress odour, improve food flavor, and increase the shelf-life of foodstuffs (Shin-Dae et al. 2022; Ahmed et al., 2019).

-The aim of this study is to determine the effect of clove, West African black pepper (WABP) and ginger pelletized essential oils on the sensory properties and pelletized clove and WABP on proximate composition, minerals composition, and anti-nutrional factors of the stored cowpea grains in jerry can and galvanized tin.
+The aim of this study is to determine the effect of clove, West African black pepper (WABP) and ginger pelletized essential oils on the sensory properties and pelletized clove and WABP on proximate composition, minerals composition, and anti-nutritional factors of the stored cowpea grains in jerry can and galvanized tin.

 2. MATERIALS AND METHODS